subhashsubramanian/Google-meet-attendance-marker/README.md

 3) Click on the tick mark icon to open the spreadsheet.
 Rename the file if required.

-After taking attendance the first time, you can change the first part of the sheet name (date in mm/dd/yyyy) to say your subject code.
-But you must leave the second part i.e. the last 10 alphabets of the sheet name as it is.
+After taking attendance the first time, you can change the first part of the sheet name (mm/dd/yyyy) to, for e.g., your subject code.
+But you must leave the second part - i.e. the last 10 alphabets of the sheet name - as it is.
 This is where all future meet attendance will be aggregated.
-For e.g. your sheet might be named something like 101 abcdefghij (where abcdefghij is the meet link for subject 101).
+For e.g. your sheet might be named something like 101 abcdefghij (where 101 is paper code and abcdefghij is the G-meet link for the subject).

 Edit the first column: The first column is Names of students (as per their email), add a column B with Roll no. you can delete the other columns (C, D etc.) You can give a header to column A as student Name and to column B as Roll no.